This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 How Many Days in Vienna

 Most travellers visit Vienna for a weekend break.
-Yet, we recommend staying at least 3 days in Vienna to fully appreciate the Austrian capital’s charms.
+Yet, we recommend staying at least three days in Vienna even if you plan a multi-day trip to Central Europe.

 Is Vienna Safe?

-We hope that this guide to the best areas to stay in Vienna answers all your questions about where to stay in Vienna and helps you plan your next trip to the Austrian capital.
+We hope this guide to the best areas to stay in Vienna answers all your questions about where to stay in Vienna and helps you plan your next trip to Austria’s capital.

 WORDS: Maria & Katerina